WARP-LAB/Pareizrakstiba/README.md

 ## Requirements

+* Built for macOS 10.13+ (it could be built for older deployment targets).
+* Tested on 10.15.5. and 10.13.6
 * 64-bit only.
-* Tested on 10.15.5.
-* This is for OS X 10.11 and macOS 10.12+.
-* For older OS versions, see [Pareizrakstiba-Archive](https://github.com/WARP-LAB/Pareizrakstiba-Archive)
+* For yet older OS versions, see [Pareizrakstiba-Archive](https://github.com/WARP-LAB/Pareizrakstiba-Archive).

 ## Installation